falcondb/xdp-tutorial/study-notes/notes-about-xdp-bpf-lib.md

 };
 ```
 and then set the vlan_hdr pointer to the offset sizeof(ethernet header), the ethhdr.h_proto is the vlan TPID, and the TCI is the next 2 bytes.
 The encapsulated ethernet type will be at h_vlan_encapsulated_proto

+### Lesson packet02
+The checksum in UDP is optional for IPV4, but mandatory for IPV6.
+Need to fix the checksum in IPV6.